pretix/pretix-docs/docs/guides/payment/stripe.md

 Stripe is one of the many options for handling payments within pretix.
 Stripe allows handling payments via the following methods:
-Affirm, Alipay, Apple Pay, Bancontact, credit card, EPS, giropay, Google Pay, iDEAL, Klarna, Multibanco, Przelewy24, SEPA Direct debit, SOFORT, Swish, and WeChat Pay.
+Affirm, Alipay, Apple Pay, Bancontact, credit card, EPS, Google Pay, iDEAL, Klarna, MobilePay, Multibanco, Przelewy24, Revolut Pay, SEPA Direct debit, Swish, TWINT, and WeChat Pay.
 This article tells you how to connect to your Stripe account and use it to receive payments via pretix.

 ## Prerequisites